top of page

 • Space to create and make a mess.

-• MDF panel, wooden board or cradled wooden panel, I am using a 40x40cm MDF board.
-(Canvas is not suitable)
+• MDF panel, wooden board or cradled wood (Canvas is not suitable)

 • Water spray bottle and jar of water.